freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 03/08/2022 And the wise @beaniemaxi said "Wagmi and fake positivity is toxic" Answer: Lol thanks beanie, you’re the moral compass we were missing in this space @pl33b

 + 03/01/2022 "Please DO NOT announce to the server when you are going to go masturbate." -ratwell